User Guide

 These direct

 HTTP examples are for development and operator testing.
-In production, the same payloads should be carried through the on-chain request + callback path.Built-in functions
+In production, the same payloads should be carried through the on-chain kernel request path.Built-in functions

 List built-ins: